 As you find and use information from books, journals, web sites etc for your assignment, make sure you note down details about each source.
 Look for an author (might be an organisation), title, date, edition, place of publication and publisher; for journal articles, book chapters and quotations you will also need page numbers; for online resources you will additionally need the url or doi and the date on which you accessed the information

 Which referencing style should I use?

 - Check with your Department or School which referencing style is required, and also if it provides its own guidelines to that style.

-- Many Departments/Schools at Brookes use the Harvard system - for detailed help use citing your references using the Harvard (author-date) system ( Word or PDF); printed copies of this Library guide are also available at the Library Help Zone/Enquiry Desks
+- Many Departments/Schools at Brookes use the Harvard system.
+We have a series of short videos on how to reference different resource types with the Harvard system.
+For detailed help use citing your references using the Harvard (author-date) system ( Word or PDF); printed copies of this Library guide are also available at the Library Help Zone/Enquiry Desks

 - Cite Them Right Online is an online service designed to help you correctly reference a wide range of resources using Harvard and other referencing styles.
 It is easy to use with the ability to enter and check your own referencing examples.
 Advice is also given on avoiding plagiarism.